5 Steps to Humanising your Brand Online

 Ensure that all content and messaging showcases your brand values in a clear, understandable and engaging way.
-This includes sharing information that enriches, not sells, being a ‘real’ person and creating (and then maintaining!) your online communities.
+This includes sharing info that enriches, not sells, being a ‘real’ person and creating (+ maintaining!) your online communities.
 People use association with brands to send social signals to each other and as a form of self expression, so consider what signals your brand is sending.

 No. 2: Listen to your customers